 Our audit objective is to obtain reasonable assurance about whether the annual accounts as a whole are free from material misstatement, whether due to fraud or error, and to issue a report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the International Standards on Auditing (ISAs) as applicable in Belgium, will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these annual accounts.

 The Terms of Business are defined in the General Contractual Framework for Services, listed in Annex/published on our website at the following address [website], which gives a detailed description of the contractual relationship in the context of our current mandate.
 This Engagement Letter and the Terms of Business form the entire agreement between us and the Company regarding this mandate.
+By signing this Engagement Letter, these Terms of Business are expressly accepted by the Company.
 In the event of any conflict between this engagement letter and the Terms of Business, the latter shall prevail except where amended in the engagement letter by specific reference to the relevant clause of the Terms of Business.

 Statutory auditor’s responsibilities